jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-20-vertical-slice-architecture-is-it-incompatible-with-clean-architecture.md

 <br /><br />
 But on the other [hand], ... **it's easier to new delevopers [to] understand the project and the components... they are not so afraid of changing something**... the projects have less bugs and are easier to find and fix it.

 ...
-The indirections in projects employing the Clean Architecture will confuse programmers who do not _yet_ understand the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle). :smile:
+The indirections in projects employing the Clean Architecture will confuse programmers who do not _yet_ understand the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle). :smile: I think making beginning programmers understand the mindset behind Vertical Slice Architecture will help them stucture their code well even when they do not yet know much about architecture --- _"for now, it's okay to have duplicates in code, as long as there is very clear separation between features; we can refactor things later on when we already know how to refactor them"_.

 ----------